 Why be on stage?
 My grandfather was an opera singer at the Vienna State Opera, so theatre was a part of my life from a very young age.
 As a kid, I cried the whole evening after an opera, because I could not separate the stage world from reality.
 I was mesmerized by the world on stage.
 I wanted to stand on stage myself.
 I was a shy kid, but on stage I felt comfortable.
 I felt seen.
 And strong.
 I could express my feelings, which was difficult in “real life”.
-During my acting training I learnt to find the child in me again.
-The child that commits 100% to the “dream world”.
+During my acting training I learned to find the child in me again.
 The child that is not scared to play and to make mistakes.
 The child that is not scared to scream or cry.

 After I finished my Bachelor I co-wrote a play, "Extraordinary Aliens", which we toured in New York and LA.
 I also produced and wrote my own Web-Series, "La-Di-Da", which premiered at the Big Apple film festival.

 A little bit more about myself: I grew up very sporty.
 My father always said, “Kids, you may party as long as you like, but if you are not 100% fit on the football field the next morning you are not going out again.”
 I love animals, nature and the sun.
-The last of which is fairly rare in Berlin.
-So, whenever I catch sunrays in Berlin, you will see me stand there and hold my face up into the sky.
-I love doing things that challenge my comfort zone.
+I have a soft spot for the Amazon Jungle, where I have spent two life changing summers so far.